kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    Futtech and Eviot must ensure mindful design of products, keeping in mind the insiduous nature of unregulated time away from the physical and social.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
-   I had already been introduced to the concept of gamification of products in order to boost engagement, here, it is an actual game that gets integrated inside a relative formal physical place.
+   I had already been introduced to the concept of gamification of products in order to boost engagement, here, it's an actual game that gets integrated inside a relatively formal context.
 This has me thinking about engineering actual games.
-Kid game somehow picks my interest.<br />
+Kid games somehow pick my interest.<br />
    How can Futtech and Eviot evolve into games?
-How can they integrate gaming to their respective plateforms?
+Or more accurately, how can they integrate gaming to their respective plateforms?
 Hold on, Netflix has integrated games, right?
 Okay, something is going on here.

 ## Idea 19 - Nov 14, 2025